elvelive/discord-bot-js/README.md

 # Impulse discord bot
-I simple bot made in Node.js for doing various basic administrative tasks on a server.
+A basic bot made in Node.js for doing various basic administrative tasks on a server.<br>
+*This is supposed to be seen as a template and starter project, not a fully fledged moderation bot.*

 ## Installation and setup instructions
 ### Prerequisites